autonity/docs.autonity.org/networks/testnet-bakerloo/index.md

 ---
 title: "Bakerloo Testnet"
 description: >
- Public Autonity Testnet running the stable version of the Autonity protocol
+ Public Autonity Testnet for test and development
 draft: false
 ---

-Bakerloo is a general purpose public Testnet providing a stable testing environment for those developing a project on top of Autonity.
+Bakerloo is a general purpose public testnet that simulates the mainnet protocol configuration.

-Bakerloo provides a reliable test network for community developers, node operators, and infrastructure providers to:
+Testnet provides a stable environment for community developers, node operators, and infrastructure providers to:

+- test protocol upgrades before rollout to Mainnet
-- test their tooling, software and operational practices
+- test tooling, software and operational practices
 - work in a safe sandbox environment to build, test, and debug before deployment to mainnet without transaction cost
-- innovate new protocols, ideas, and projects.
+- innovate and develop new protocols, ideas, and projects for Autonity.

 ## Bakerloo Testnet details